-To establish and maintain continued satisfactory performance, a ROOTS VJ vacuum blower must be operated within certain approved limiting conditions.
-The Manufacturer's warranty is contingent on such operation.
+To establish and maintain continued satisfactory performance. a ROOTS® VJ vacuum blower must be operated within certain approved limiting conditions.
+The Manufacturer's warranty is,

-Maximum limits for vacuum. temperature and speed, along with recommended and maximum water flow rates as specified in Table 1d in this section, for various standard sizes of single stage VJ blowers.
+Maximum limits for vacuum. temperature and speed, along with recommended and maximum water flow rates as specified in Table 1a in this section, for various standard sizes of single stage VJ blowers.
 These limits apply to all blowers of normal construction and having normal internal operating clearances when operating under standard atmospheric conditions (inlet air at 68° F, discharge pressure at 14.7 PSIA).
 Do not exceed any one of these limits.